Department of Literature & Language

 The English major consists of 36 credits above the freshman level.
-All English majors are expected to complete a minor in another area of study with no overlapping between the major and an interdisciplinary minor.
+All English majors are expected to complete a minor in another area of study with no overlapping between the major and the minor.
 English majors must meet requirements for the B.A. in the College of Arts and Sciences.

 Students with 0-59 earned credits: